PKeidel/laradockctl/README.md

  * download laradock
  * detect which services are needed and configure them

-At the moment is supports:
+At the moment it supports:
  * Laravel

 For laravel it also does: